Skanska relies on FinMeas measurement technology to lower costs and improve safety

 This was a challenging task.
 The pit was 12 metres deep, with the shopping centre just one metre away and a block of flats just three metres distant.
 The support wall was anchored up to levels 2-3, with a total of 328 anchors installed.

 ”FinMeas was responsible for the support wall anchor force and displacement measurements.
-These measurements enabled us to plan and monitor our work more effectively on this demanding site,” say Tarmo Tarkkio and Niko Asikainenof the Skanska Infra foundation engineering unit.
+These measurements enabled us to plan and monitor our work more effectively on this demanding site,” says Tarmo Tarkkio together with Niko Asikainen from the Skanska Infra foundation engineering unit.

-Skanska has benefited hugely from this monitoring of the real-time behaviour of structures.
+Skanska benefited hugely from monitoring the real-time behaviour of structures.

 “For example, such measurements assure us that the support is adequate.
 This allows us to use lighter structures and reduce costs, which provides a competitive edge, while making construction sites safer for workers.”

 When other buildings are located near the foundation pit, the support walls are usually designed in static form.
 A little room for movement, say 15 millimetres, can be allowed if more space is available.

 “Measuring anchor forces and displacement helped us to ensure that movement remains within the allowed limits, while using as few anchors as possible.
 In the absence of such measurements, the number of anchors required is usually overestimated – and even then, there is no guarantee that the structures are safe.”

 The use of measurements allowed a reduction in the number of anchors used in the IsoKristiina support walls by one third – for a large contracting site, this easily means savings of thousands of euros.

 ”Our investment in FinMeas technology soon paid itself back, both in the form of direct cost savings and improved safety.
 There is no point in compromising over displacement measurements.
 The investment is relatively small compared to the overall costs on a construction site.”